analyticsengineering/analyticsengineering.github.io/snowflake-support-for-ANY-keyword-in-the-PIVOT-IN-list.md

-# ANY keyword in the Snowflake's PIVOT in-clause
+# ANY keyword in the Snowflake's PIVOT IN list

 ## Using ANY keyword
 ```sql